Should I cover my outdoor A/C or Heat Pump unit?

 How is my A/C efficiency quantified?

-Central air conditioning system efficiency is measured by the Seasonal Energy Efficiency Ratio or SEER.
+The Seasonal Energy Efficiency Ratio or SEER measures central air conditioning system efficiency.
 SEER ratings are acquired with a simple formula: annual estimated BTU cooling output divided by the electric energy input.
 The higher the ratio, the more efficient your air conditioning system is.

 When should I consider replacing my old A/C?

-It depends on a few items, how old your A/C is, what type of refrigerant it uses, and will your A/C system make it through another cooling season.
+It depends on a few items: how old your A/C is, what type of refrigerant it uses, and will your A/C system will make it through another cooling season.

-If your air conditioner was installed in 2004 or before it most likely operates on R22 refrigerant which has been found to erode the earth’s Ozone layer.
-As a result, should your R22 based AC require any type of compressor service, it will be necessary to change it out.
+If your air conditioner was installed in 2004 or before, it most likely operates on R22 refrigerant, which has been found to erode the earth’s Ozone layer.
+As a result, should your R22-based AC require any compressor service, it will be necessary to change it out.

-If your air conditioner is 10-15 years old or older it is most likely closing in on the end of its service life.
-This becomes apparent when your system starts to become more unreliable or you notice operating costs are beginning to creep up.
+If your air conditioner is 10-15 years old or older, it is most likely closing in at the end of its service life.
+This becomes apparent when your system becomes more unreliable, or you notice operating costs are beginning to creep up.

 Should I have my indoor coil replaced when my outdoor air conditioner is?

-Modern central air conditioning systems are most effective when paired with a matching coil allowing for maximum efficiency.
-In almost all cases you will want a new matched indoor coil at the same time as you are replacing your outdoor unit.
+Modern central air conditioning systems are most effective when paired with a matching coil,, allowing maximum efficiency.
+In almost all cases, you will want a new matched indoor coil when you are replacing your outdoor unit.

 How frequently should I have my A/C system serviced?

-All air conditioning manufacturers recommend that your AC is regularly serviced by a trained HVAC professional.
-If used as part of a complete heating and cooling system, it should be regularly serviced in both the spring and the fall.
+All air conditioning manufacturers recommend that a trained HVAC professional regularly services your AC.
+If used as part of a complete heating and cooling system, it should be regularly serviced in spring and the fall.

 Can I take a whack at fixing my AC?